princebot/gitbucket_ctl/README.md

 gitbucket status [PID [PID...]]
 ```

-1. Clone this repo
+1. `git clone https://github.com/princebot/gitbucket_ctl.git && cd gitbucket_ctl`
-2. `gitbucket install && gitbucket start`
+2. `./gitbucket install && ./gitbucket start`
-3. There is no step three.
+3. There is no step three—you now have a GitBucket Server instance running on http://localhost:8080 that you can log into using uid->root/pw->root.
+Going forward, **gitbucket** will be in $PATH, so you can call it without prepending ./.
+Man page is accessed via `gitbucket help`.

 ### About